 Returning to work after maternity leave or after spending a few years at home with the kids is a big transition period with many changes to manage.
 There are several strategies worth keeping in mind so you feel in control and competent.

-Create Your Packing List and Your Baby's
+Create Packing Lists for You and Your Baby

 You will quickly learn that if you have a list of things to pack, you'll feel more confident and less stressed in the morning.